unclecode/crawl4ai/README.md

 docker run -d -p 8000:80 crawl4ai
 ```

-For more information about how to run Crawl4AI as a local server, please refer to the [GitHub repository](https://github.com/unclecode/crawl4ai).

 ## Using the Local server ot REST API 🌐

 You can also use Crawl4AI through the REST API.
 This method allows you to send HTTP requests to the Crawl4AI server and receive structured data in response.
-The base URL for the API is `https://crawl4ai.com/crawl` [COMING SOON].
+The base URL for the API is `https://crawl4ai.com/crawl` [Available now, on a CPU server, of course will be faster on GPU].
 If you run the local server, you can use `http://localhost:8000/crawl`.
 (Port is dependent on your docker configuration)

 ### Example Usage